microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 * Improvements to the Emulator and Direct Line API
 * Skype channel auto-configured for any bot using Bot Framework

-## Do I need to upgrade my bot with this service update?
+## Do I need to upgrade my "v1" bot?

 Yes.
-You will need to [upgrade your bot](https://aka.ms/bf-migrate) with this release of the service.
-All bots written prior to the July release will need to upgrade to the latest SDK (v3) in order to continue to function.
-Bots written to versions of the SDK prior to V3 will cease functioning in roughly 90 days post the July 7th release.
+You will need to [upgrade your bot](https://aka.ms/bf-migrate) to the latest version (v3) of the Bot Framework platform.
+The v1 API for Skype has already been shut down and the remaining channels will stop working on February 15, 2017.
+All bots written prior to July 2016 must be upgraded to continue functioning.

+When upgrading your bot, be sure to target the latest version of the Bot Builder SDK.

+## Do I need to upgrade my "v3" bot?

+In December 2016 we made a change to our security configuration that will become mandatory for all v3 bots by May 31, 2017.
+All bots must upgrade to a minimum of version 3.5 of the [Bot Builder SDK](https://github.com/Microsoft/BotBuilder) or, if you're not using the Bot Builder SDK, the [latest version of the Bot Framework protocol](https://docs.botframework.com/en-us/restapi/authentication/#changes).

 ## Do the bots registered with the Bot Framework collect personal information?
 If yes, how can I be sure the data is safe and secure?
 What about privacy?